vic70/MediMonitorAIApp/README.md

   - Respond to alerts
   - AI-assisted symptom analysis

+- **AI Analysis**:
+  - Symptom assessment and prediction using machine learning
+  - Analyzes patient symptoms for potential health conditions
+  - Provides risk assessment based on symptom patterns

 ## Notes

 - Make sure MongoDB is running before starting the backend services
 - The backend services must be running before starting the frontend applications
 - Each microservice uses its own database as specified in their respective `.env` files
 - The application uses JWT for authentication between services
+- The AI microservice requires a working Python environment with TensorFlow